 - Sporting organisations have a duty of care to children and young people who take part in sport.

 We all have a role to play in ensuring the well-being and safety of children, young people, their families and each other.
 It is NOT the responsibility of YDP staff to make judgements about whether what a child says is true or not.
-Our team will pass on any concerns they may have to the schools Designated Safeguarding Lead (DSL).
+Our team will immediately pass on any concerns they may have about a child to the Designated Safeguarding Lead in the first instance who will then liaise with the schools Designated Safeguarding Lead (DSL) or local authority if an instance occurs during half term camps.

 As part of our safeguarding policy YDP will: